Anshu-jindal/Insta-Clone/readme.md

 - This code is made only according to mobiles
 - If you use it in PC, then size may vary
+- Go to https://anshu-jindal.github.io/Insta-Clone/ to see it in real
+- It was an internship assignment so haven't done much